 Personal preferences and tastes change over time.
 This means your marketing strategy will be in continual flux.
 Keeping up with changes in attitudes and styles will take resources.
 But if you have the right tools it won’t be too difficult.

-There are a number of successful one to one marketing examples out there.
+There are a number of successful examples out there.
 We’ll take a look at some popular campaigns in recent years.

 Identity-Based Marketing Campaigns